 - enhancing bridge clearance heights.

-- improving the connection between inland ports and inland waterways;
+- improving the connections between inland ports and inland waterways;

 - basic and waterborne infrastructure in inland ports including shore-side power supply;

 - building or upgrading of road/rail links to ports;